lnbtz/Code-Evaluation-Website/README.md

 3. Select file format
 4. Mark checkboxes for rules that you want applied to your code
 5. Receive feedback and improve your code efficiency in terms of energy usage!
-6. You can use the text from the /testfiles/ folder as examples
+6. You can use the text from the /testfiles/ folder as examples :D